What is Shadow Work?

 Shadow Work Exercises

-Reflecting on Triggers
+Reflecting on your triggers

 You can start spotting your shadows by seeing what others trigger in you.